Greek junta: American influence in Greece

 In 1952, IDEA issued a manifesto stating that a dictatorship was the only possible solution to Greece's problems, which the Greek scholar Christos Kassimeris called an "astonishing" statement, since the communists had been defeated in 1949, Greece was enjoying a period of relative prosperity after living standards had collapsed in the 1940s, and Greek politics were stable.
 Kassimeris argued that since Papadopoulos played a large role in writing the 1952 manifesto, that it was his "personal ambition" rather than objective fear of the sway of Greek communists as motivation.
 In no way could Greece be presented as on the brink of a communist take-over in 1952.

 Greece was a vital link in the NATO defence arc which extended from the eastern border of Pakistan to the northernmost point in Norway.
 Greece in particular was seen as being at risk, having experienced a communist insurgency.
 In particular, the newly founded Hellenic National Intelligence Service (EYP) and the Mountain Raiding Companies (LOK) maintained a very close liaison with their American counterparts.
 In addition to preparing for a Soviet invasion, they agreed to guard against a left-wing coup.
 The LOK in particular were integrated into the European stay-behind network.
-Although there have been persistent rumors about an active support of the coup by the U.S. government, there is no evidence to support such claims.
+Although there have been persistent rumours about an active support of the coup by the U.S. government, there is no evidence to support such claims.
 The timing of the coup apparently caught the CIA by surprise.